getify/You-Dont-Know-JS/types & grammar/ch3.md

 **Note:** An array with at least one "empty slot" in it is often called a "sparse array."

-It doesn't help matters that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.
+It doesn't help that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.

 For example: